-2. A benchmark is less likely to be new if any of the following factors apply:
+2. A benchmark is less likely to be new if the following factors apply:

-(a) Contracts based on the newer benchmark are capable of being netted or substantially offset with contracts based on the relevant existing benchmark by a CCP.
+(a) Contracts based on the newer benchmark are capable of being netted or substantially offset with contracts based on the relevant existing benchmark by a CCP. and